 I have to make mention of the total embarrassment of the Gonzales situation.
 The man is nothing more than a cartoon and is helping to make out government look look like the ultimate silly cartoon it is.

-The Economist declared Hilary the winner of the debate.
-Cooper declared Obama the winner.
+declared Hilary the winner of the debate.

 Having seen the clips I can't say.
 Hilary looked ready for the questions.
 Obama's answer to the particular question everyone is harping on, although apparently naive, has to be considered as more the general direction he wants to go in, a direction which some might prefer.

-Joe Ogilvie was on the range at the Angus Glen Golf Club yesterday as one player after another came up to congratulate him on his first PGA Tour win, at the U.S. Bank Championship in Milwaukee last week.
+Drug testing policy on the way for PGAJoe Ogilvie was on the range at the Angus Glen Golf Club yesterday as one player after another came up to congratulate him on his first PGA Tour win, at the U.S. Bank Championship in Milwaukee last week.
 Ogilvie enjoyed the backslapping and was soon addressing another timely matter: whether tour professionals use performance-enhancing drugs.

 Gary Player ignited the most recent discussion last week during the Open Championship in Carnoustie, Scotland, when he said, unequivocally, that one player told him he's using drugs.
 Player suspects that at least 10 players are.